Select Page

 My financial advisor told me I can roll funds out of my EPC 403(b)(9) into a retirement account such as an IRA or retirement annuity and I will not have to pay any penalty or tax.
 Is that correct?

-There is no tax or penalty assessed when moving funds from one qualified retirement plan to another.
+There is no tax or penalty assessed when moving funds from one qualified retirement plan to another, or into an approved retirement annuity.
 Federal income tax is assessed only at the time distributions are taken.
-However, it is very important to understand that the ministerial housing allowance tax exemption can only be taken on funds distributed from a 403(b)(9) Retirement Plan account.
-Once you move your funds out of the EPC 403(b)(9) account to any other retirement account or plan, you will no longer be able to claim exemption from federal income tax on moneys you withdraw to cover housing expenses.
+However, if you are a minister it is very important to understand that the ministerial housing allowance tax exemption can only be taken on funds distributed from a 403(b)(9) or other qualifying Defined Contribution Retirement Plan account.
+See Questions 18 and 19 above for additional details.
+Once you move your funds out of the EPC 403(b)(9) account to an IRA or non-church defined contribution plan, you will no longer be able to claim exemption from federal income tax on monies you withdraw to cover housing expenses—even if earned while you were a minister.
+You will have essentially reduced the value of your retirement savings by 20% when you rolled the funds out.

 22